shawnrice/reckoning/README.txt

 The initial use-case for Reckoning was for professors who use class blogs to assess their students' work at the end of the semester (read: The Reckoning).
 It basically gives a birds-eye-view of who has posted and commented.

-_Support for the writing of this plugin came from CUNY: Baruch College's Bernard L. Schwartz Communications Institute and the Center for Teaching and Learning._
+_Developed for [Blogs@Baruch](http://blsciblogs.baruch.cuny.edu/) with support for the writing of this plugin came from CUNY: Baruch College's [Bernard L. Schwartz Communications Institute](http://blsci.baruch.cuny.edu) and the [Center for Teaching and Learning](http://ctl.baruch.cuny.edu)._

 == Screenshots ==

-1. The overview page.
+1. The overview page
-2. Top of overview page and if the user's display name hasn't been changed.
-3. Posts on a single author page.
+2. Posts on a single author page
-4. Comments on a single author page.
+3. Comments on a single author page
-5. A non-prolific single author page.
+4. A non-prolific single author page
-6. The menu item (called "User Summary").
+5. The menu item (called "User Summary")

 == Installation ==